vnnikolov30/musiCo-react-store/README.md

 * ✅ Created Albums & Instruments pages
     - Layout for both pages include: card with title and price for instruments and a card with title, price and also the name of the artist for albums.

+* ✅ User Authenthication
+    - Implemented user registration and authentication

 # 🚧 TODO's 🚧
 *These will change and increase/decrease as i get more ideas*

 * ☐ Layouts for all different sections of the website
-* ☐ Registration and Authentication
+* ☐ Style the login and registration pages
+* ☐ Make displaying of product images possible